 Source_id: 2 bytes (nonzero unsigned integer).
 Identifier of the parent object to be cloned.
 Clone_id: 2 bytes (nonzero unsigned integer).
 Identifier of the child object that is created.
 Clone_type: 1 byte (unsigned integer).
 0: Full clone of the set of object attributes and the object buffer.

-1: Partial clone; only set of object attributes (the location, clipping boundaries, and potential visibility)

-are copied and a link is made to the object buffer.
+1: Partial clone; only set of object attributes (the location, clipping boundaries, and potential visibility) are copied and a link is made to the object buffer.
 2: Renumber object (this is equivalent to "CLON source_id clone_id 1 DISC source_id").
 If this field is omitted, the clone_type defaults to zero (full clone).

-Do_not_show: 1 byte (unsigned integer).

-- 0: Make the clone potentially visible and display it immediately. - 1: Make the clone not potentially visible.
+Do_not_show: byte (unsigned integer).
+0: Make the clone potentially visible and display it immediately.
+1: Make the clone not potentially visible.
 When this field is omitted, the object retains the potential visibility of the parent object.

-Concrete_flag:

-- 1 byte (unsigned integer). - 0: Concrete_flag is the same as that of the parent object. - 1: Make the clone "abstract" (concrete_flag=0).
+Congrata fla ~ • Concrete_fla 1 byte (unsigned integer).
+0: Concrete_flag is the same as that of the parent object.
+1: Make the clone "abstract" (concrete_flag=0).
 When this field is omitted, the object retains the concrete flag of the parent object.

-Loca_delta_type:

-''' 1 byte (unsigned integer)

-0: Location data gives X_location and Y_location directly.
+Loca_delta_t 1 byte (unsigned integer) 0: Location data gives X_location and Y_location directly.

-1: New positions are determined by adding the location data

-to the position of the parent object.

-This field, together with the X_location and Y_location fields, can be omitted as a group.
-When they are omitted, the clone has the same location as the parent object.

-X_location or delta_X_location: 4 bytes (signed integer).

-Y_location or delta_Y_location:

-4 bytes (signed integer).

-'''